 “Alex,” I mutter, “Do you want me to ‘be brave,’ is that really what you want?”

 “Yes?” he says, seemingly confused.

 Abruptly I hug him tightly.
 My limbs become weaker as though they’re withering away completely, and I’ll fall into the snow as a mass of clothes…yet, even so my grip is so tight, even with his size he can’t move away.
-In spite of myself, I can’t help but breaking down into a mess of tears.
+In spite of myself, I can’t help but break down into a mess of tears.

-In the cold, he’s so warm, like a fire burning amidst the snow.
+In the cold he’s so warm, like a fire burning amidst the snow.
 I try to enjoy it, because I know this will be the only time I ever will…but still, I can’t stop crying.

 “…Why are you hugging me?”